aneoconsulting/ArmoniK.Api/.docs/content/2.usage/use-armonik-api-in-an-angular-app.md

 In order to simplify this guide, will use the `AppComponent` to call the service.
 In a real application, you should create a dedicated component using the router.
 ::

-For this guide, we will display the result in a list, having a loading indicator, a button to refresh the list and an error message if the call failed (printed in the console).
+For this guide, you will display the result in a list, having a loading indicator, a button to refresh the list and an error message if the call failed (printed in the console).

 #### Display partitions